Razorback (film): Plot

 Some time later, Beth's husband Carl travels to Australia in search of her and encounters Jake, whom Beth interviewed during her initial report.
 Jake refers Carl to the local cannery, where he meets Benny and Dicko.
-He pretends to be a Canadian visitor and convinces them to take him along on their next kangaroo hunt, only to be abandoned by them when he spoils a potential kill.
+He pretends to be a Canadian visitor and convinces them to take him on their next kangaroo hunt.
+When Carl spoils a potential kill, the two abandon him.
 Carl is then attacked by a herd of wild pigs, spurred on by the giant boar, which chase him through the night and force him to take shelter atop a windmill.
-The next morning the pigs knock over the windmill, but Carl is saved by landing in a pond at the windmill's base, which the pigs fear to enter.
+The next morning, the pigs knock over the windmill, but Carl is saved by landing in a pond, which the pigs fear entering.

-Once the pigs leave, Carl attempts to make his way back to civilization, all the while suffering from dehydration-induced hallucinations, before finally reaching the house of Sarah Cameron: a friend of Jake who has been studying the local pig population and the only person who believes his story of the giant razorback.
-While recovering, Carl learns from Sarah that something has been causing the wild pigs excess stress, leading them into unusual behaviour, such as increased aggression and cannibalising their own young.
-Meanwhile, after learning that Carl had seen the razorback, Jake sets out for the pumping station and manages to shoot it with one of Sarah's tracking darts.
+Once the pigs leave, Carl attempts to make his way back to civilization, all the while suffering from dehydration-induced hallucinations.
+Finally, he reaches the house of Sarah Cameron, a friend of Jake who has been studying the local pig population and the only person who believes his story of the giant razorback.
+While recovering, Carl learns from Sarah that something has been causing the wild pigs excess stress leading them to unusual behaviour such as increased aggression and cannibalising their own young.
+Meanwhile, after learning that Carl had seen the razorback, Jake sets out for the pumping station and shoots the razorback with one of Sarah's tracking darts.
 He also finds Beth's wedding ring in the boar's faeces, which he returns to a grieving Carl.

-Benny and Dicko overhear a radio conversation suggesting that Jake knows what really happened to Beth Winters.
-Fearful that Jake is attempting to implicate them in her death, Benny and Dicko attack Jake at his camp, breaking his legs with bolt-cutters and leaving him to be killed by the razorback.
+Benny and Dicko overhear a radio conversation suggesting that Jake knows what really happened to Beth.
+Fearful that Jake is attempting to implicate them in her death, Benny and Dicko attack him at his camp, breaking his legs with bolt-cutters and leaving him to be killed by the razorback.
 His remains are later found by Sarah and Carl, along with marks in the dirt made by Dicko's cleaver.
-Realising that the brothers were responsible for both Beth and Jake's death, Carl attacks Benny at the brothers' lair, interrogating him by dangling him over a mine shaft before dropping him into it.
-As Sarah rounds up a posse to hunt down the razorback, Carl corners Dicko at the cannery when the razorback suddenly appears and mauls Dicko to death.
-The razorback then chases Carl into the factory, when Sarah arrives and is seemingly killed by the boar.
+Realising that the brothers were responsible for both Beth and Jake's deaths, Carl attacks Benny at the brothers' lair, interrogating him by dangling him over a mine shaft before dropping him into it.
+As Sarah gets a group to hunt down the razorback, Carl corners Dicko at the cannery when the razorback suddenly appears and mauls Dicko to death.
+The razorback then chases Carl into the factory until Sarah arrives and is seemingly killed by the boar.

-The boar continues to pursue Carl, and in its maddened rampage, the razorback ends up damaging the cannery's generator, which sends the machines running.
-Carl lures the boar onto a conveyor belt that throws it into a giant meat grinder, chopping it to pieces.
+The razorback continues to pursue Carl and damages the cannery's power plant, setting the production line in motion.
+Carl lures the boar onto a conveyor belt that throws it into a giant meat grinder.
 After shutting down the machinery, Carl finds and rescues Sarah, who had merely been knocked unconscious, and the two embrace.